gbus/wolmgr/README.md

 Configuration:

-Edit config.py to set the details of the hosts to control (name, IP, MAC, type) Set the account info for the shutdown plugins in redentials.py
+Edit config.py to set the details of the hosts to control (name, IP, MAC, type).
+Set the account info for the shutdown plugins in credentials.py.

 The package is meant to be run in a linux environment, ideally on a credit card size board, like raspberry pi to keep the power consumption to a minuimum for a system supposed to be permanently on.